medzidamustafic/Navigator.ba/README.md

 ## Description

-In this repository Smoke test for Navigator.ba is automated using test automation tools described in Enviroment setup section.
+In this repository Smoke test for Navigator.ba is automated using test automation tools described in Environment setup section.

 Test script contains following test cases: